pghalliday/multiplex-stream/README.md

 - should provide multiple readable/writable streams over a single carrier stream
 - should behave correctly with intermediate flow control where data events may get merged
+- should behave correctly with intermediate flow control where data events may get split

 ## Installation